 Whatever your final destination is, you need to get there!
 But as you make the decisions that you do, are you setting your course by the fixed stars, or are you setting them by the lights of every ship that goes by?

 Are you focusing on spending quality time together as a family, or are you distracted by each activity, camp, and sports team that comes along?
+Do you get off-course by things that distract in the world?

 Are you so caught up on the passing ship of a clean house that day (which you know will just be that messy again tomorrow), that you miss the constant star of taking time in prayer?